Does My Credit Card Cover Rental Car Insurance?

 Does your credit card cover rental car insurance?
 Use this blog to find out which companies have built-in protection!

-Picture this; you’re about to sign the dotted line for the “collision damage waiver” or CDW insurance when you remember that your credit card covers rental car insurance.
-Most rewards credit cards provide some level of protection when you use them to pay for a rental car.
-Still, the protection often varies from one card to another.
+You’re about to sign the dotted line for the “collision damage waiver,” CDW, insurance when you remember your credit card covers rental car insurance.
+Most rewards credit cards provide protection when paying for rental cars.
 So, does your credit card cover rental car insurance?

 What Type of Coverage do Rental Car Companies Provide?